grzesiek/git_compound/README.md

     is root manifest. `GitCompound` processes all subsequent manifests found in dependencies using depth-first search of dependency graph.

-*   Root manifest and manifest of each subsequent component can declare Ruby tasks that will be executed when component is built or updated.
+*   Root manifest and manifests of each subsequent component can declare Ruby tasks that will be executed when component is built or updated.

 *   It is possible to install dependencies in root directory (`Dir.pwd` where `gitcompound` command is invoked).